27th Forqué Awards

-The 27th ceremony of the Forqué Awards was held on 11 December 2021 at the IFEMA Palacio Municipal in Madrid.
-The gala aired on RTVE Play, was hosted by Elena S. Sánchez and Marta Hazas.
+The 27th ceremony of the Forqué Awards, presented by EGEDA, was held on 11 December 2021 at the IFEMA Palacio Municipal in Madrid.
+The gala aired on RTVE Play and was hosted by Elena S. Sánchez and Marta Hazas.

 History

 The nominations were disclosed on 11 November 2021.

 The ceremony, organised by the association of producers EGEDA, had the participation of the Ayuntamiento de Madrid, the Community of Madrid and RTVE, the collaboration of the Spanish Ministry of Culture and Sport and the sponsoring of Centro Comercial Príncipe Pío, CINESA, Cornejo, FIPCA and Mercedes-Benz.

 The gala, which paid homage to the 1980s, featured musical performances by the likes of Alaska, Ana Guerra, Burning, Danza Invisible, Javier Gurruchaga, La Frontera, La Guardia, Los Secretos, Los Trogloditas, Mikel Erentxun, Modestia Aparte or Tennessee.
 It was hosted by Elena S. Sánchez and Marta Hazas.

 The chairman of EGEDA, Enrique Cerezo, gifted the Gold Medal recognizing a career in the audiovisual industry to producer José Antonio Félez.